-Superintendents - John Clark, Michelle Goossen, and Cody McReynolds and Rebekah Cain

-Wednesday, July 20 @ 1:00 p.m., Sunflower South Building
+Superintendents - John Clark, Michelle Goossen, Rebekah Graber, Wes Ensz and Rylie Sanders Wednesday, July 23 @ 1:00 p.m., Sunflower South Building

-Purpose: To choose and recognize our outstanding Reno County 4-H or FFA agriculture/livestock oriented youth.
+Purpose: To choose and recognize our outstanding Reno County 4-H agriculture/livestock-oriented youth.

-- 1. Read General Rules. - 2.
-Each contestant must be certified by County Extension Agent or FFA Instructor as a Reno County student. - 3.
-All FFA & 4-H members may participate, only 16-19 years of age as of January 1 of current year will qualify for the State Fair. - 4.
-Age Divisions Juniors 7 to 11 years old, Intermediate 12 to 15 years old and - 5.
-Seniors 16 to 18 years old. - 6.
-The superintendent and committee of the contest will be in charge of contest.
-They shall have the authority for interpretation of rules. - 7.
-No contestants will be allowed to have books or notes during the contest. - 8.
-While the contest is in session there shall be no communication among contestants. - The first place contestant qualifies to participate at the Kansas State Fair.
-It is up to the contestant to work with the Reno County Fair Board to get entered for the State Fair Contest. - 10.
-If a contestant from Reno County places 1st or 2nd and earns the state scholarship at the state level competition, they will be ineligible to participate at the county level in the future.

-Potential Format of Contest: (May be subject to change)

-- 1. Written test with questions concerning total agricultural/livestock industry, farm equipment, farm management, and general agriculture. - 2.
-Identification of livestock equipment. - 3.
-Identification breeds of beef cattle, dairy cattle, sheep, hogs, goats, & horses. - 4.
-Identification of concentrate and/or roughage. - 5.
-Identification of different retail cuts of meat. - 6.
-Identification of common crops (either plant or seed). - 7.
-Identification of common weeds. - Identification of common agronomic items including deficiency symptoms, fertilizers, inoculants, ag lime, soil probes, etc. - 9.
-Agriculture Mechanics identification of tractor parts. - 10.
-Interviews on agricultural current event topics, or general agriculture.

-Determination of ratings: Individual ranking shall be determined by total points of each contestant.
+- Read General Rules. - Each contestant must be certified by a County Extension Agent or FFA Instructor as a Reno County student. - All 4-H members may participate, only 16-19 years of age as of January 1 of the current year will qualify for the State Fair. - Age Divisions Juniors 7 to 11 years old, Intermediate 12 to 15 years old and - Seniors 16 to 18 years old. - The superintendent and committee of the contest will be in charge of the contest.
+They shall have the authority for the interpretation of rules. - No contestants will be allowed to have books or notes during the contest. - While the contest is in session there shall be no communication among contestants. - The first-place contestant qualifies to participate at the Kansas State Fair.
+It is up to the contestant to work with the Reno County Fair Board to get entered in the State Fair Contest. - If a contestant from Reno County places 1st or 2nd and earns the state scholarship at the state-level competition, they will be ineligible to participate at the county level in the future. - Potential Format of Contest: (May be subject to change) - Written test with questions concerning total agricultural/livestock industry, farm equipment, farm management, and general agriculture. - o Identification of livestock equipment. - o Identification breeds of beef cattle, dairy cattle, sheep, hogs, goats, & horses. - o Identification of concentrate and/or roughage. - o Identification of different retail cuts of meat. - o Identification of common crops (either plant or seed). - o Identification of common weeds. - o Identification of common agronomic items including deficiency symptoms, fertilizers, inoculants, ag lime, soil probes, etc. - o Agriculture Mechanics identification of tractor parts. - o Interviews on agricultural current event topics, or general agriculture. - Determination of ratings: Individual ranking shall be determined by the total points of each contestant.